 David H. Gutmann, MD, PhD

-David H. Gutmann is the Donald O. Schnuck Family Professor of Neurology, Director of the Washington University Neurofibromatosis (NF) Center (http://nfcenter.wustl.edu), and co-director of the Neuro-Oncology Program in the Washington University/Alvin J. Siteman Cancer Center.
+David H. Gutmann is the Donald O. Schnuck Family Professor of Neurology and Director of the Washington University Neurofibromatosis (NF) Center (http://nfcenter.wustl.edu).

 Dr. Gutmann received his M.S. in Human Genetics, Ph.D. in Microbiology and Immunology, and M.D. from The University of Michigan prior to completing residency training in Neurology at The University of Pennsylvania and postdoctoral fellowship training in Molecular Medicine and Genetics in the laboratory of Dr. Francis Collins.

 Diggs-Andrews KA, Tokua K, Izumi I, Zorumski CF, Wozniak DF, and Gutmann DH.
 Dopamine deficiency underlies learning deficits in neurofibromatosis-1 mice.
-Ann Neurol. (in press).
+Ann Neurol.
+73:309-15, 2013.